influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

 ## Alert handlers in a cluster
-Because members of a Kapacitor Enterprise cluster are not aware of tasks running on other members, alert data should **not** be sent directly from tasks (TICKscripts).
+Because members of a Kapacitor Enterprise cluster are not aware of tasks running on other members, alert data should **not** be sent directly from TICKscripts.
-Doing so will result in duplicate notifications as each member will send the same alert.
+Doing so will result in duplicate notifications as each member running the same task will send the same alert.

 {{< inline-svg svg="static/img/svgs/kapacitor-cluster-alerts-duplicates.svg" >}}